What are chemical peels?

 - Skin scarring.

 - Infection.
-Dr Ramia may prescribe antibiotics to prevent infection.
+Antibiotics may be prescribed to prevent infection.

 - Cold sores.
 Peels can trigger an attack in people with cold sores.
-See your GP or talk to Dr Ramia about preventative anti-viral medication.
+See your GP or talk to your consultant about preventative anti-viral medication.